wal-co/D-D_Obsidian_vaults/src/site/notes/The Gribbits Detective Agency/Players/Ea.md

 >[!tip]+ Disciple of Life
 > Whenever you cast a spell of 1st level or higher to restore hitpoints to a creature, the creature regains additional hit points equal to $2+\text{the spells level}$

+# My Character Traits

+## Personality Traits

+- I misquote sacred texts and proverbs in almost every situation.

+## Ideals

+- **Charity**.
+I always try to help those in need, no matter what the personal cost. *(Good)*

+## bond

+- I will do anything to protect the temple where I served.
+(Eiffel Tower)

+## Flaw

+- Once I pick a goal, I become obsessed with it to the detriment of everything else in my life

+### Character Quotes

+1. "In three words I can sum up everything I've learned about life: Eat The Avocado"
+2. "You can lead a horse to water, but you cant make it drown"
+3. "No pain, no brain"
+4. "Time flies when you have wings"
+5. "We'll cross that bridge when it overflows"
+6. "Actions speak louder than swords"
+7. "Bit off more than you could choke"
+8. "Go on a wild whale chase"
+9. "Kill two stones with one bird
+10. "Once in a Green Sun"
+11. "Karma's an angel"
+12. "Spill the salt"
+13. "The best thing since canned pickles"
+14. "The early bird gets the cow"
+15. "You cant judge a book by it's smell"
+16. "An apple a day keeps the dragons at bay"
+17. "Curiosity saved the cat"
+18. "Go down in quicksand"
+19. "It is always darkest before the rainbow"
+20. "it takes two to drink"